DanielHadley/DanielHadley.github.io/_posts/2015-06-05-Data-Science-vs-City-Rats.md

 Like every city in the region, Somerville will always have a rat problem.
 But these results show that a city can fight back by using data-informed policies.

 Because we did not test individual interventions, we cannot be certain which one of our policies had the greatest impact.
-My colleague Skye Stewart and I think that dumpster enforcement and certification played the largest role, followed by the uniform trash barrels.
+My colleague Skye Stewart and I think that dumpster enforcement and certification along with the uniform trash barrels played the largest part.
 But outreach efforts from the elected officials and city communications department were also critical.
 Either way, we feel one lesson is clear for cities who wish to get rid of rodents: try to eliminate food sources.

 You can view the data and code I used [here](https://github.com/DanielHadley/2015_Rats_Boston_Somerville).